JMichaelLima/code_aggregator/README.md

 3. **Engage in Analysis**: With your entire codebase presented in a single document, augmented by the context of file paths and names, engaging with AI tools for code analysis becomes a more intuitive and effective process.

+### Conclusion

+- **It is a simple utility** that compiles all your essential code into one place, ready for cut-and-paste into an AI analysis request.
+It's designed to save you time while helping to manage rate limits effectively.